-Now that could create some real interest, but it could also result in readers having to twist their necks to read it.
+Now that could create some real interest.
+It could also result in readers having to twist their necks to read it.

 Accidentally breaking a rule can look silly, as in This Is my New Book title.

-But intentionally breaking the rules as in, THIS is my new book TITLE might work well for you.
+But intentionally breaking the rules, as in, THIS is my new book TITLE, might work well for you.

 However, in today’s book marketing world, keywords and SEO play a big role in online book discovery.

-But SEO and your title can work happily together if you focus on using only nouns, verbs and adjectives.
+But SEO and your title can work happily together if you focus on using only nouns, verbs, and adjectives.

-It is always said that if you want to break the rules, you need to learn them first.
+You often hear that if you want to break the rules, you need to learn them first.

-This is good advice for book titles and how you intend to punctuate them.
+It is good advice for book titles and how you intend to punctuate them.